Harshit-Patel-17/armv8_simulator/README.md

 1) Clone the project to your local repository.

 2) Run `setup.sh` file using following command on linux terminal.
+It will setup `pyelftools` and `matplotlib` in your machine.
 ```
 #!Linux Shell Command